christiecamp/starry-cellar/README.md

 1. [Node.js](https://nodejs.org/en) - is an open-source, cross-platform JavaScript runtime environment.

-2. [Express.js](https://www.npmjs.com/package/inquirer/v/8.2.4) - the NPM package that provides an easy way to capture user input in your Node. js command line interface applications.
+2. [Express.js]((https://expressjs.com)) - a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 3. [MySQL2](https://www.npmjs.com/package/mysql2) - MySQL is a relational database management system based on SQL – Structured Query Language.